 Whether you’re thinking about buying that product on the market, these two systems come into play.
-The rider represents the aware, intellectual mind, while the elephant represents the unconscious, emotional mind, which the rider cannot control all by himself.
-The rider in buying is the buyer who is trying to make a reasonable decision but is typically affected by gut feelings and emotions (the elephant)—whether consciously or unconsciously.
+The Rider represents the aware, intellectual mind, while the elephant represents the unconscious, emotional mind, which the Rider cannot control all by himself.
+The Rider in buying is the buyer trying to make a reasonable decision but is typically affected by gut feelings and emotions (the elephant)—whether consciously or unconsciously.

-Every day, we make several options, ranging from what to eat for lunch to find our place and purpose in life.
+Every day, we make several options, ranging from eating for lunch to finding our place and purpose in life.
 You’d think we’d approach them rationally and logically.
 But this is not quite the case.

 So how do consumers make decisions?
 Dan Ariely can only answer this question.
 Dan Ariely is a Duke professor of behavioral economics and has studied human behavior for more than 20 years.
 He examines the many ways in which consumers are not rational when making decisions and how this irrationality is almost always purposeful and easy to predict.

-One thing is clear: with the rise of technological change, decision-making is harder than ever.
-Not only that, but there’s a good probability we’ll come to regret our choices.
+One thing is clear: with the rise of technological change, decision-making is more complex than ever.
+Not only that, but there’s a reasonable probability we’ll come to regret our choices.
 You could decide before the world became digital, and you would rarely be able to realize that it was a bad one.
-If you buy something online today, it’s only a click away from discovering that the prices have changed the next day, and remorse can set in.
-Or even worse, you might not get what you actually thought you would get.
+But, on the other hand, if you buy something online today, it’s only a click away from discovering that the prices have changed the next day, and remorse can set in.
+Or even worse, you might not get what you thought you would get.